offchan42/superkeras/README.md

 - `import superkeras.pointnet` to use `PointNet` architecture from the [PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation](https://arxiv.org/abs/1612.00593) paper.
-  PointNet also allows modeling of permutation invariance problems, it's computationally cheaper than `PermutationalLayer` for large amount of point instances as it's computationally cheaper.
+  PointNet also allows modeling of permutation invariance problems, it's computationally cheaper than `PermutationalLayer` for large amount of point instances.

-  You can run the main code in the module to understand how it works intuitively.
+  You can run the main code in the module to understand how it practically works.

 ## Tips